Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Introduction

 \section{Introduction}

-Recent advancement in very large pre-trained neural language models (e.g.~\citep{radford_language_2019,brown_language_2020}) have enabled a new generation of applications that make use of the text generation capability they provide, ranging from auto-completion of e-mails to solving complicated math equations.
-However these very large pre-trained neural language models are also difficult to {\bf control} beyond providing a prompt for a generated continuation.
-This makes very large language models ill-suited for {\em co-creative} tasks wherein a human works with a language model in an iterative fashion to produce novel content, such as stories or poems.
-Co-creative tasks require an ability to not only prompt the language model but to guide the generation with, for example, style, context, or topic constraints.
+Recent advancement in very large pre-trained neural language models (PLM) have enabled a new generation of Procedural Content Generation (PCG) applications that make use of the generation capability they provide.
+However, these PLMs are also difficult to {\bf control} beyond providing a prompt for a generated continuation.
+This makes these PLMs ill-suited for {\em co-creative} PCG tasks wherein a game creator works with a language model iteratively to produce novel content, such as stories.
+Co-creative tasks require an ability to not only prompt the model but to guide the generation with high-level features, for example, style, context, or topic constraints, that is more intuitive to content creators.

-{\em Conditional generation} is a family of text generation methods that attempt to provide controllability by either directly modifying the model to accept control signals or posing constraints in the generation process.
-Conditional text generation techniques add an extra input feature~\citep{ficler_controlling_2017} and fine-tuning with additional information embedded~\citep{fang_transformer-based_2021,hosseini-asl_simple_2020,keskar_ctrl_2019,khalifa_distributional_2020,hu_toward_2017,wu_controllable_2020,ficler_controlling_2017,chan_cocon_2020}, or by sideloading additional discriminators along with a pre-trained model, without changing base model parameters holisticly \citep{dathathri_plug_2020,madotto_plug-and-play_2020,duan_pre-train_2020,mai_plug_2020}.
+{\em Conditional generation} is a family of generation methods that attempt to provide control "knobs” for human creators.
+These techniques either train or fine-tune models in whole ~\citep{hu_toward_2017,fang_transformer-based_2021,keskar_ctrl_2019}, or by sideloading additional discriminators along with a pre-trained model, without changing base model parameters holistically \citep{dathathri_plug_2020,madotto_plug-and-play_2020,duan_pre-train_2020,mai_plug_2020,liu_--fly_2021}.

-We seek ``plug-and-play'' approaches to controllable text generation wherein new language models can be slotted into existing generative systems; new language models are being developed and it becomes intractable to update and retrain controlled generation architectures.
+We seek ``plug-and-play'' approaches to controllable generation wherein new language models can be slotted into existing generative systems; new language models are being developed and it becomes intractable to update and retrain controlled generation architectures.
 Plug-and-play techniques such as \citep{krause_gedi_2020,pascual_directed_2020} aim to only intervene with the outputs---a vector of logits---of a generative language model.
-This becomes especially important as the latest iteration of very large pre-trained language models such as GPT-3~\cite{brown_language_2020} restrict access to the hidden states and layer weights of models.
+This becomes important as the latest iteration of very large PLMs such as GPT-3 ~\cite{brown_language_2020} restrict access to the hidden states and layer weights of models.
 As language models improve, they can be easily incorporated into existing, controllable generation frameworks.